PuerkitoBio/purell/README.md

 # Purell

 Purell is a tiny Go library to normalize URLs.
 It returns a pure URL.
-Pure-ll.
+Pure-ell.
 Sanitizer and all.
 Yeah, I know...

 Based on the [wikipedia paper][wiki] and the [RFC 3986 document][rfc].